The Lost Cause

 Confederate symbols resurged during the civil rights era as explicit opposition to desegregation, later defended with "heritage" arguments.

-Every rebuttal on this page links to its source.
-Here are the key documents.
+Every rebuttal links to its source.
+These are the key documents across 160 years.

 The documents speak for themselves.